-It is agreed that work schedules will not be modified solely to eliminate or avoid overtime; however, an employee may volunteer to modify his/her work schedule to avoid overtime.
+Effective the date of the signing of this Agreement, it is agreed that work schedules will not be modified solely to eliminate or avoid overtime; however, an employee may volunteer to modify his/her work schedule to avoid overtime.
 When mutually agreed between the employee and supervisor, overtime may be traded hour-for-hour for time off within the employee's workweek.
 Absent mutual agreement, the employee is entitled to work the full assigned schedule, and the supervisor is entitled to decline a request to trade for time off.

-Overtime compensation shall be paid at time and one-half the employee's regular rate of pay.
+Overtime compensation beyond forty (40) hours in the employee's workweek shall be paid at a value of the employee's regular rate of pay.
 The regular rate of pay shall include the employee's base rate and any applicable differentials to which the employee is entitled, pursuant to the FLSA.

-All time paid for annual leave, injury, court, military leave, and holidays shall count as time worked toward the basic forty (40) hour workweek of employees in the payment of overtime.
+All time paid for annual leave, sick, injury, court, military leave, and holidays shall count as time worked toward the basic forty (40) hour workweek of employees in the payment of overtime.